akuczynski/stock_trader/README.md

 ## Local testing

+### Backend

-For local testing I have used [json server](https://www.npmjs.com/package/json-server)
+For local testing I have used [json server](https://www.npmjs.com/package/json-server) This allowed me to be indepented of accessibility of the external REST API.

 Run Json server locally (working directory must be resources folder):
 >json-server --watch reddit.json

-Important remark: Some of the unit tests (it is event better to call them integration tests) require to run AzFunction project first.
-Those tests works well with the data hosted by the json server on the local PC.
+Important remark: Some of the tests (integration tests) require to run AzFunction project first.
+Those tests works well with the data hosted by the json server.

+### Frontend

+Install [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to VS Code.
+Open 'frontend' folder and run the project ('Go Live' option).

+In Chrome add [Allow CORS: Access-Control-Allow-Origin extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?utm_source=googleads&utm_source=googleads&utm_campaign=19594216058&utm_medium=cpc&gclid=CjwKCAjwhJukBhBPEiwAniIcNS-ZaIZESXN_DWZsWgKcM9Uze5u85mQ5gHG-WFPaeltb1W8KwU8ZVhoCakQQAvD_BwE) to enable CORS on your localhost.
+This is required as frontend and backend runs on different ports.

 ### Interesting HOW TO arcticles